Hi, there. My name is Garrett, and I'm a self-taught software-developer and speaker.

 I worked as a lab system technician there my freshman year of college maintaining the CentOS lab workstations, transitioning 20+ cluster scripts to the SLURM scheduler, and creating a proof-of-concept Kubernetes cluster on which I help a colloquium.

-I studied computer science at the University of Kansas and received my bachelor's of science.
+I studied computer science at the University of Kansas and received my bachelor's of science with university honors and highest departmental distinction.
+I also completed a minor in business.

 The KRS Corporation is an enterprise manufacturer based in my hometown.